jameszah/ESP32-CAM-Video-Telegram/README.md

 4. Timed Photos - set a timer in minutes 0->1440 to send photos to your telegram BOT
 5. Very Slow Video - runs at 2 sec per frame to get a 5 minute ? timelapse video to your telegram
 6. EPPROM - all your parameters are saved in EPROM, so it should boot back to the same configuration
-7. PSRAM - now checks your available PSRAM, so 2MB and 8MB modules should not work
+7. PSRAM - now checks your available PSRAM, so 2MB and 8MB modules should now work

 --------------
 <br/>